-There were eight new locations of blue felt lichen found in PHP's forest management area.
+There were seven new locations of blue felt lichen found in PHP's forest management area during lichen surveys conducted in 2018.
 A 100-meter no harvest buffer was applied to each location.
-In total, there are 87 locations of blue felt lichen on PHP's Crown license area (below map).
+In total, there are 107 locations of blue felt lichen on PHP's Crown license area (below map).

-COSEWIC Assessment and Status Report, 2009; NSDNR; ACCDC 2017 Database
+COSEWIC Assessment and Status Report, 2009; NSDLF; ACCDC 2019 Database